So many salts! How do you know when to reach for kosher salt or sea salt? What about coarse versus fine? What’s up with iodine? We have your answers!

 - Fancy salt: Unrefined salts that are distinctive because of specific crystal shapes and trace minerals that affect their color and flavor.
 Often they are named after where they were produced, like Maldon Sea Salt, and are usually made using traditional methods unique to the area.

-When you use fancy salt or cheapie salt is up to you, but since cost and availability are factors, we’ll give you background on the many salt sub-genres to help you strategize.
+When you use fancy salt or cheapie salt is up to you.
+But since cost and availability are factors, we’ll give you some background on the many salt sub-genres to help you strategize.

 Ah, table salt: the filler of salt shakers and cardboard canisters from coast to coast.
 It has small, consistent cubical crystals and is highly refined.
-It comes in two types: with iodine added, and with no iodine added.
+It comes in two types: with iodine added and without iodine.

 Though it has some of the additives mentioned previously, it’s also been stripped of other trace minerals, draining it of its character.
 There’s something to be said for predictability—and low cost.
 What was once so valuable it was used as payment in multiple civilizations worldwide is now cheap enough to get at any store for pennies on the ounce.